klaytn/klaytn-docs/docs/klaytn/why-klaytn.md

 ### Usability in User Account Management

 - User should be able to choose own account address in a human-readable format.
-- Ability to change the private key of an account without changing the address.
+- User can change the private key of an account without changing the address.
 - See [Human-Readable Address] and [Decoupling of Key Pairs from Addresses].

 ### Usability in Transaction